joestein/skeletor/README.md

 0) Assumptions

-a) You have SBT 10 installed.
+* You have SBT 10 installed.
-b) Cassandra is running locally.
+* Cassandra is running locally.

 1) Get Skeletor